UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA): Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 4 seed UConn Huskies (26-8) take to the court against the No. 5 seed Saint Mary's Gaels (27-7) with a Sweet 16 spot in the West Region of the bracket on the line on Sunday at MVP Arena.
+The No. 5 seed Saint Mary's Gaels (27-7) head into their second-round NCAA Tournament matchup against the No. 4 seed UConn Huskies (26-8) on Sunday at 6:10 PM.
+The winner advances to the Sweet 16 in the West Region bracket.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Saint Mary's (CA) matchup in this article.
+In this article, you will check out the spread and odds across multiple sportsbooks for the UConn vs. Saint Mary's (CA) matchup.

 UConn vs. Saint Mary's (CA) Game Info